pere98diaz/Neural-SDEs-for-Conditional-Time-Series-Generation-and-the-Signature-Wasserstein-1-metric/README.md

 - LSTM - CSig-WGAN: a conditional generative LSTM encoder-decoder type, trained with the Conditional Signature-Wasserstein GAN algorithm (baseline 2)
 - NSDE - CSig-WGAN: a conditional neural stochastic differential equation, trained with the Conditional Signature-Wasserstein GAN algorithm (main model)

-The first model is a pure baseline formed by traditional deep learning architectures and the trained by the usual Wasserstein GAN algorithm
+The first model is a pure baseline formed by traditional deep learning architectures and the trained by the usual Wasserstein GAN algorithm.
+The second model is formed by the same generator as the baseline, but trained with the Conditional Signature-Wasserstein GAN algorithm.
+This allows us to see what is the pure gain of replacing the Wasserstein GAN framework for the CSig-WGAN.
+Finally, the third model is the one we propose to use in this thesis.
+It is formed by a NSDE as a generator, which are very memory efficient, and the CSig-WGAN as the training algorithm.